Conscription Crisis of 1944: Background

 During the 1939 Quebec election campaign, the Dominion government made an unprecedented intervention in a provincial election to defeat the Union Nationale government and ensure the victory of the pro-war Quebec Liberals under Adélard Godbout; all the resources of the Dominion government were thrown behind the provincial Liberals.
 All of the Dominion cabinet ministers representing ridings in Quebec threatened to resign if Duplessis was re-elected, claiming that no one would be left to stand up for Quebec in the cabinet if conscription become an issue again.
 Duplessis was one of Quebec's ablest politicians, a charismatic, colourful demagogue who preached a mixture of Catholic conservatism and Quebec nationalism.
-King feared him so much that in the 1939 election he used the powers of censorship under the War Measures Act to keep Duplessis from speaking on the radio.
+During the election campaign, the War Measures Act was used to stop Duplessis from speaking on the radio.

 It soon became evident that Duplessis's alcoholism was out of control.
 He ran an inept campaign, appearing visibly drunk at numerous campaign rallies as he delivered rambling speeches denouncing the war, which were most notable for his slurred words and lack of lucidity.
-By electing Godbout as Premier on 25 October 1939, there was an understanding in Quebec that the reward for voting Duplessis out would be no overseas conscription.
+By electing Godbout as premier on 25 October 1939, there was an understanding in Quebec that the reward for voting Duplessis out would be no overseas conscription.
 Many Canadians supported Mackenzie King's pledge, even as it became obvious the war would not end quickly.

 As in the First World War, young French Canadians joined the few traditional French-speaking regiments of the Canadian army, such as the Regular Army Royal 22e Régiment, and several Militia regiments that were mobilized.
 In the infantry, barracks life and most training was in French and only the command and radio language was in English.

 In the rest of the military, however, similar French-speaking units were not created.
 Among the justifications for this policy were the predominance of the radio, and the fact that technical instruction was only available in English.
 The 12th Armoured Regiment, originally mobilized by the Francophone Three Rivers Regiment (Tank) militia unit, was reorganized and fought as an English-speaking unit.
 Many French-speaking soldiers were sidetracked in the process.
 One of the most famous was Jean-Victor Allard, who demanded a transfer from the Three Rivers Regiment to the infantry; he went on to become a brigade commander in Northwest Europe and then in Korea, command a British division in NATO and subsequently become Chief of the Defence Staff of the Canadian Armed Forces, where he was pleased to create the first French-speaking brigade.